Triangulated categories of mixed motives: General definitions and axiomatic

 \subsubsection{The triangulated case}

 \begin{paragr} Let $\tri$ be the sub-$2$-category of $\cat$ made of the triangulated categories, with the triangulated functors as $1$-morphisms, and the triangulated natural transformations as $2$-morphisms.
 Then $\tri$ satisfies the properties of \ref{num:C_structured} (property (2) can be found for instance in \cite[Lemma~2.1.23]{ayoub}, and we leave property (3) as an exercise for the reader).
 When we will apply one of the definitions \ref{df:C-structures_P-fibred}, \ref{df:morph_C-structures_P-fibred} to the case $\C=\tri$, we will use the simple adjective \emph{triangulated} for $\tri$-structured.
+This allows speaking of \emph{morphisms of triangulated $\Pmor$-fibred categories}.
 Let $\trim$ be the sub-$2$-category of $\tri$ made of the triangulated monoidal categories, with $1$-morphisms the symmetric monoidal triangulated functors and $2$-morphisms the symmetric monoidal natural transformations.
 It satisfies the hypothesis of paragraph \ref{num:monoidal_C_structured}.
-When we will apply definition \ref{df:C-structures_monoidal_P-fibred} to the case of $(\tri,\trim)$, we will use the expression \emph{monoidal triangulated} for $(\tri,\trim)$-structured monoidal. \end{paragr}
+When we will apply definition \ref{df:C-structures_monoidal_P-fibred} to the case of $(\tri,\trim)$, we will use the expression \emph{triangulated monoidal} for $(\tri,\trim)$-structured monoidal.
+This allows speaking of \emph{morphisms of triangulated monoidal $\Pmor$-fibred categories}. \end{paragr}

-\begin{conv} The set of twists of a triangulated monoidal $\Pmor$-fibred category $\T$ will always be of the form $\ZZ \times \tau$ where the first factor corresponds to the cartesian sections defined by suspensions $\un[n]$, $n\in \ZZ$.
+\begin{conv} The set of twists of a triangulated monoidal $\Pmor$-fibred category $\T$ will always be of the form $\ZZ \times \tau$, by which we mean that $\tau$ is a set of twists, while $\ZZ \times \tau$ is the closure of $\tau$ by suspension functors $[n]$, $n\in \ZZ$.
 In the notation, we shall often make the abuse of only indicating $\tau$.
 In particular, the expression $\T$ is $\tau$-generated will mean conventionally that $\T$ is $(\ZZ \times \tau)$-generated in the sense of definition \ref{df:generating_twists}. \end{conv}